cirosantilli/ruby-cheat/bundler/README.md

 #usage

 Execute a script that comes with a gem installed with Bundler in which all packages will be at the version specified by the `Gemfile`:

     bundle exec ruby script.rb
     bundle exec irb

-If you run a script / console like this, all the gems in the Gemfile can then be required simply as `require 'gem'`
+If you run a script / console like this, all the gems in the `Gemfile` can then be required simply as `require 'gem'`

 This also automatically adds the `Bundler` object to Ruby, which has methods such as `Bundler.require`, that automatically requires all the gems.
-It is also possible to require gems by gem group via `Bundler.require(:group)`
+It is also possible to require gems by gem group via `Bundler.require(:group)`.

 #configuration